mcopik/mcopik.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our new preprint has been released! [rFaaS: RDMA-Accelerated Serverless](https://arxiv.org/abs/2106.13859)!
+Our new preprint has been released - [rFaaS: RDMA-Accelerated Serverless](/publications#2021rfaas)!